 After your productive day’s work, you will return to your host family.
 You’ll share a tasty home-cooked dinner and tell stories about your day.

-In your free time, we encourage you to explore Cusco.
-There’s plenty to see and do, from hiking and river rafting, to traditional Andean theatre and dance performances.
+In your free time, we encourage you to explore Cuzco.
+There’s plenty to see and do, from hiking and river rafting, to traditional Andean theater and dance performances.

 Aims and Impact of the Teaching Project in Peru

 The aim of this project is to help local teachers and students improve their English.